Fellow-Consulting-AG/docapp-docs/docs/en/docbits/modules.md

   - Table Extraction
 ---

-In Docbits (DOC²) you will find the "SETTINGS" menu in the "DASHBOARD".
+In DocBits (DOC²) you will find the "SETTINGS" menu in the "DASHBOARD".
 Open this menu.

 ![](/_images/docbits/image-44-1024x396.png)